 Directory structure of log archiving

-You can specify the time interval for splitting the log archiving directory by using the PIECE_SWITCH_INTERVAL parameter.
-By default, the log archiving directory is split by day.
-That is, the log data directory of each day corresponds to a backup piece.
+Log archiving allows users to specify the time interval for splitting directories through the PIECE_SWITCH_INTERVAL parameter.
+By default, directories are split by day: the log data directory for each day corresponds to one log archive piece.

-For backup media such as NFS, OSS, and Azure Blob, the directory structure of log archiving is as follows:
+For backup media such as NFS, OSS, and Azure Blob, the log archive directory structure is as follows:

 log_archive_dest